 Applying for a UK centre

-UK PACES places are prioritised for UK trainees; any remaining places are then allocated to non-UK trainees on a first come first served basis.
-Apply online via your My MRCP(UK) account and remember late applications are not accepted.
+UK PACES spaces are prioritised for UK trainees; any remaining places are then allocated to non-UK trainees on a first come first served basis.
+Apply through your My MRCP(UK) account and late applications are not accepted.

 Processing of applications

-UK trainees are required to complete payment for their examination fee at the time of submitting their applications, whereas non-UK trainees are only required to complete payment after their place has been confirmed.
+UK trainees must pay for their exam when submitting their applications, whereas non-UK trainees are must pay once their place is confirmed.

-If any of the three colleges have an oversubscription of applications; candidates may be transferred to other colleges to be accommodated.
+If any of the three colleges have an oversubscription of applications; candidates may be transferred to other colleges.